 Selling a product aimed at mass markets above market price is a sure way of condemning it to failure.
 However, if you take a luxury product such as a diamond or a sports car and target an affluent audience, you can get away with overpricing.

 In fact, for such an audience, the price often determines value.
-If your products are higher priced, they'll be perceived to be of greater value, thus allowing you to earn much better margins.
+If your products are in a higher price range, they'll be perceived to be of greater value, thus allowing you to earn much better margins.

 Pricing strategies to use so that you don't overprice

-There are many factors to consider when pricing products and services.
+There are many factors to consider when choosing the right price for your products and services.
 These include the value of the products, target audience, and brand power, among others.
 By using the following pricing strategies, you can avoid overpricing your products.

 Also known as customer-based pricing, value-based pricing is a strategy that involves using consumers' perceived value to determine the price.
 With this approach, an outward look is used as opposed to deciding within the company or focusing a lot on competitor prices.